Eurogroup's Juncker says euro zone threats do not help Greece

-BIELEFELD, Germany (Reuters) - Eurogroup President Jean-Claude Juncker took aim at Austria, Germany and the southern German state of Bavaria on Saturday for suggesting that a Greek exit from the euro zone was looming.
+BIELEFELD, Germany, Nov 17 (Reuters) - Eurogroup President Jean-Claude Juncker took aim at Austria, Germany and the southern German state of Bavaria on Saturday for suggesting that a Greek exit from the euro zone was looming.

 “Threats in the Austrian, German or Bavarian language that Greece will soon leave the euro zone do not do Greece any good,” he said in a speech in the north-western town of Bielefeld.